southgateai/academic-hugo/content/postulates/postulate0.md

     text_color_light: false
     image_darken: 0
 ---
-**Status:** Considered self evident
+**Status**:** Considered self-evident
 **Provisos:** Optimisation to a 'lucky guess' of the nature (or subset of natures) of reality can outperform the wider posture

 This postulate extends the problem set to include a selected subset of all plausible views of the constitution of reality.
-In particular the
-[materialist nature](https://en.wikipedia.org/wiki/Materialism), or any nature where conscious experience arises solely from physical processes within the brain, is only one of many plausible natures considered.
-The alternative nature postulated here to illustrate is that macroscopic superposition, in the style of Schrödinger's Cat, can be extended to a superposition of neural constellations in which 'something external gets to choose' which constellation is physically realised.
+In particular, the [materialist nature](/worlds/#physicalism), or any nature where conscious experience arises solely from physical processes within the brain, is only one of many plausible natures considered.
+The alternative nature postulated here to illustrate is that macroscopic superposition, in the style of Schrödinger's Cat, can be extended to a superposition of neural constellations in which "something external gets to choose" which constellation is physically realised.
 It joins a wide range of objections to materialism, which remains a useful but potentially falsifiable conjecture.